Dkamps18/Twitch-Stuff/readme.md

 # What is this?
-This is just random stuff i wrote for Twitch. every folder should have a readme.md file with information about how to use it.
+This is just random stuff i wrote for Twitch.
+Every folder should have a readme.md file with information about how to use it.